-Jump Start Swimming offers thirty minute private lessons to swimmers one year of age or older.
+Jump Start Swimming offers thirty minute private lessons to swimmers two year of age or older.
 Private lessons are customized to each swimmers age and ability level.
 Private lessons can be used to learn everything from the basic water safety skills to advances swimming techniques.
 Instructors at Jump Start Swimming use private lesson time to give each swimmer the one on one attention they need to learn in the most effective way possible.

 Ages: 2 years of age - Adult